 - Recording quality plays a role as well.
 While one can expect pristine reads and recordings from the professional actors on an established and reputable voice casting platform, in some markets the kind of perfection you’re used to may detract from your marketing message because it doesn’t sound sufficiently local.
 Nairobi is a far cry from New York.

-When all is said and done, the better your research and the more you know about the country (and the language) you’re getting your business into, the more successful the outcome of your marketing campaign voice over will be.
+The better your research and the more you know about the country (and the language) you’re getting your business into, the more successful the outcome of your marketing campaign voice over will be.

-And with that, we wish you every success!
+We wish you every success!